AgungDanuWijaya/jDFT/README.md

 You can download the package zip file (using Github) or clone this repository to your computer.
 You can freely extract it into the folder you like.

 ## Input File Descriptions
--   smar : gaussian smearing for metals;
+-   smar[1,0] : gaussian smearing for metals (set 1 for smearing)

--   random : Initial wave function initiation using random number
+-   random [1,0] : Initial wave function initiation using random number (set 0 for random )

--   usp : The pseudopotential used is the type of ultrasoft psudopotential
+-   usp [1,0] : The pseudopotential used is the type of ultrasoft psudopotential (set 1 for ultrasoft psudopotential)

 -   celldm : Crystallographic constants